 The Senate has 10 standing committees.
 The Committees are listed below, along with their general charge.
 A link to the committee description and roster of current members is also provided.

-- Senate Advisory Committee on Budget and Planning – consults with university administration regarding long-range budgetary planning, holding confidential budget information in confidence, and urging budgetary policy decisions be made “in as open and public a way as possible.”
+- Senate Advisory Committee on University Strategic Planning – consults with university administration regarding long-range budgetary planning, holding confidential budget information in confidence, and urging budgetary policy decisions be made “in as open and public a way as possible.”
+Previously named the Senate Advisory Committee on Budget and Planning.

 - Senate Advisory Committee on Diversity – serves as a forum for the exchange of ideas within the University in promoting diversity in various roles and activities; and identifies issues, projects, and proposals that would further a positive climate of diversity on the campus, enhance relations with diverse elements in the community, and promote appreciation of diversity in the wider community.

 - Senate Committee on Academic Freedom and Faculty Rights — investigates academic freedom complaints and grievances from faculty members with respect to the academic process of teaching, research, thinking and communication, and advises generally regarding academic freedom and freedom of expression.

 - Senate Consolidated Hearing Committee – hearing body for grievances and complaints brought against faculty members at the University of Utah or by faculty members asserting rights including appeals from retention, promotion and tenure decisions.

 - Senate Executive Committee – prepares the Senate’s agenda, refers matters to other committees for study, initiates study on matters not assigned to other university committees, and acts on behalf of the Senate during recess periods.

 - Senate Faculty Review Standards Committee – reviews and approves department/college standards and procedures for reviews of faculty members, including retention/promotion/tenure reviews; and advises generally on related University Regulations.

 - Senate Personnel and Elections Committee – makes nominations of faculty representatives for Senate committees and, if requested, for committees to be appointed by the University administration; conducts Senate elections; reviews all standing committees periodically and recommends necessary changes.